Cosimo, Emma, and I just got our PADI Open Water Certification and still cannot believe it!

 In this post, we want to share our experience with you.
 If you were thinking of doing it with your kids but had doubts.
 We thought this might be helpful in your decision-making!

 How did this scuba diving experience come up?
 Was it something we planned to do?
 Or did we just decide last minute?
 It was not programmed to happen during our trip to Mexico.
 The outcome was a success, although, in the beginning, I wasn’t as optimistic about myself.
 Now I’m incredibly proud of the three of us!

 When did we come up with this new idea?

-While they were doing their demo around the pool, I was taking some photos and shooting some videos.
-As I looked at them I thought to myself, “Why don’t I join them in this new adventure?
-Why don’t I get out of my comfort zone and learn something new with my kids?”
+While they were doing their demo around the pool, I took some photos and shot some videos.
+As I looked at them, I thought, “Why don’t I join them in this new adventure?
+Why don’t I leave my comfort zone and learn something new with my kids?”
 Usually, I want Mass to be with them.
 He knows what he is doing.
 He already has the Advanced PADI Open Water Certification.
 I always feel that everything will be ok if he is with them.

 How does the PADI Open Water certification work?

-We managed to complete everything in 4 days including the test!
+We managed to complete everything in 4 days, including the test!

 Our takeaway from the PADI Open Water Certification course